DanyloAnatoliev/todo-html-css-js/README.md

-# TODO LIST MADE WITH HTML, CSS & JS
+# TODO APP MADE WITH HTML, CSS & JS

 Not much to say yet.